-- 1. Meet with the Director of the Gulf Language School on the 3rd Floor of the Student Center in Room 320 to request a Transfer Request Form. - 2.
-Submit a completed Transfer Request Form along with a copy of the admission offer letter or email from your new school to the International Student Office (ISO) at NAU on the 2nd Floor of the Student Center in Room 202.
+- 1. Meet with the Director of the Gulf Language School on the 7th Floor in Room 706 to complete a Transfer Request Form. - 2.
+Submit a completed Transfer Request Form along with a copy of the admission offer letter or email from your new school to the International Student Office (ISO) at NAU on the 7th Floor in Room 736.
 Your new school will also give you a Foreign Student Advisor Report that you must sign before giving to the ISO.
 The "transfer out" date is the date that GLS loses access to your SEVIS record and your new school gains access to your SEVIS record.
-This date should be at the end of your final enrolled session at GLS.

-- 3. Allow one week for processing.
+This date should be at the end of your final enrolled session at GLS. - 3.
+Allow one week for processing.
 Please note that after the transfer out date the GLS will no longer have access to your SEVIS record, so request a transfer only after your plans are certain. - You will receive an email confirmation of your SEVIS release from your International Student Office.
 If you are registered for a future session at GLS, don't forget to withdraw and fulfill any financial obligations with the University before you transfer to your new school or leave the U.S. - 5.
 Contact the new school's International Admissions office to arrange when and how to receive your new I-20.